spheras/backingtrainer/etc/knowhow-readme.txt

   3. if you get an error like this:
 Error: Could not find gradle wrapper within Android SDK.
 Might need to update your Android SDK.
 Looked here: /whateverfolderisyourAndroiSDKFolder/tools/templates/gradle/wrapper
     we need to wait a cordova bugfix for this and recent android sdk versions.. until then I've copied an old sdk 'templates' folder onto the new tools folder

 the unsigned apk will be at the /platforms/android/build/outputs/apk/ folder

 deploy & debug in android:
 ·························
-ionic run android
+ionic cordova run android

 problem running in android